Ivy Tutors Network Logo

 Can you fail the PSAT?

-No, you can not fail the PSAT.
+No, you cannot fail the PSAT.
 Students may be overjoyed by scoring in the top 10%, even if they are not great students in school.
 Or they may be disappointed if their PSAT score doesn’t match their abilities or GPA, but there is no failing (or even passing) the test.

 What if you fail PSAT?